-Field by field comparisons identified the need for a great deal of data clean-up across systems, which now happens in real time as part of our reconciliation process.
-With our collaborative engagement of population sciences principal investigators and program leaders, we can now ensure accurate data reporting.
-We now track trials categorically across all cancer center members' departments in accordance with NCI guidelines.
-Newly developed comprehensive demographics tables are now used to monitor minority accruals spanning all cancer center member research.
+- Field by field comparisons identified the need for a great deal of data clean up across systems, which now happens in real time as part of our reconciliation process. - With our collaborative engagement of Population Sciences PIs and Program Leaders, we can now ensure accurate data reporting. - We now track trials categorically across all Cancer Center Member's departments in accordance with NCI guidelines. - Newly developed comprehensive demographics tables are now used to monitor minority accruals spanning all Cancer Center member research.